simvisage/simvisage/matresdev/readme.rst

 -----------------
 Persistent data storage for experimental results within a directory tree.
-The subdirectories can be defined as class extensions of python classes.
+The subdirectories can be defined as class extensions of Python classes.
 Measured data can be inserted in form of files produced by the measuring equipment.
 They are automatically incorporated into the class extension defined in the subdirectory.
 A class extension can be distributed